Relationship of Peter Mandelson and Jeffrey Epstein

+Mandelson was stripped of honorary awards and titles, and for his part expressed deep regret for the association, claiming he was "taken in" by a "charismatic criminal liar", and profoundly sympathised with Epstein's victims.
+Mandelson resigned from the Labour Party and from the House of Lords, and the Metropolitan Police launched a criminal investigation into alleged misconduct in a public office.
+On 23 February 2026, Mandelson was arrested on suspicion of misconduct in public office, and then released on bail pending further investigation.

+In April 2026, it was reported that Mandelson had been denied security clearance by security vetting back in January 2025.
+A government spokesperson said "the decision to grant developed vetting to Peter Mandelson against the recommendation of UK Security Vetting was taken by officials in the FCDO".
+Starmer said he was not told that he had failed security vetting, and denied claims that he had misled the House of Commons.
+Foreign Secretary Yvette Cooper dismissed the most senior civil servant in the Foreign Office Olly Robbins, who said he had been put under "serious pressure" to push through the appointment at a summons to the Foreign Affairs Select Committee.

 Background

 2002–2011

 Mandelson was a friend of Jeffrey Epstein, an American financier who pleaded guilty to soliciting prostitution from someone under the age of 18 in 2008, and was arrested again on federal charges for the sex trafficking of minors in 2019, later dying in custody.
-Their friendship took place while Mandelson was serving as a UK Cabinet minister under Labour prime ministers Tony Blair and Gordon Brown, and spanned at least from 2002 to 2011, continuing even after Epstein's first conviction in 2008.
-Amid the wider "Epstein scandal" in 2019, UK's Channel 4 aired an episode of Dispatches in which a source close to Epstein said that Mandelson, while serving as a UK Cabinet minister, made a phone call to Epstein in order to set up a meeting with Jamie Dimon, CEO of JPMorgan.
-In June 2023, an internal JPMorgan report from 2019, filed to a New York court, found that "Jeffrey Epstein appears to maintain a particularly close relationship with Prince Andrew, Duke of York (who, following the removal of his titles in 2025 is now known as Andrew Mountbatten Windsor), (Note: Andrew Mountbatten Windsor (formerly Prince Andrew) faced major backlash in late 2019 due to his own association with Epstein and the related allegations of sexual abuse against him by Virginia Guiffre) and Lord Mandelson, (Note: Peter Mandelson is a life peer.) a senior member of the British Government."
+They were friends while Mandelson was serving as a cabinet minister under Labour prime ministers Tony Blair and Gordon Brown.
+The friendship lasted at least from 2002 to 2011, continuing even after Epstein's first conviction in 2008.
+Amid the wider "Epstein scandal" in 2019, UK's Channel 4 aired an episode of Dispatches in which a source close to Epstein said that Mandelson, while serving as a cabinet minister, made a phone call to Epstein in order to set up a meeting with Jamie Dimon, CEO of JPMorgan.
+In June 2023, an internal JPMorgan report from 2019, filed with a New York court, found that "Jeffrey Epstein appears to maintain a particularly close relationship with Prince Andrew the Duke of York (Note: Following the removal of his titles in 2025, the former Prince Andrew became known as Andrew Mountbatten-Windsor.
+He faced major backlash in late 2019 due to his own association with Epstein and the related allegations of sexual abuse against him by Virginia Guiffre.) and Lord Peter Mandelson, a senior member of the British government."
 In 2024, a picture of Mandelson with Epstein on his private island Little Saint James resurfaced in court documents.
 In September 2025 it emerged that an internal report by JPMorgan suggested that, in 2009, Mandelson stayed at Epstein's Manhattan apartment while Epstein was serving his 18-month prison sentence for soliciting prostitution.